Recession pop: 2000s: Origins

 Lady Gaga released her debut album The Fame shortly after the 2008 financial crisis, while her lead single "Just Dance" implored listeners to "just dance / it's gonna be okay."
 Artists such as Britney Spears, Lady Gaga, Taylor Swift, Katy Perry, Madonna, Kesha, Christina Aguilera, Miley Cyrus, Usher, David Guetta, Pitbull, and Rihanna also began releasing dance-pop and club party anthems in the aftermath of the financial crisis.

 The term "recession pop" first appeared in a 2009 Irish Independent article on the effects of an economic downturn in Ireland on popular music.
 The article featured an interview with singer Lady Gaga, who agreed with the article's observations.
-The Fame (2008) was credited for its synth-pop songfulness satirizing the Great Recession, citing: "Poker Face" inspired by gambling, with "LoveGame" receiving sexual attention at a nightclub, and "Just Dance" as a joyous-themed song appealing people going through tough times in their life.
+The Fame (2008) was credited for its synth-pop songfulness satirizing the Great Recession, citing "Poker Face" inspired by gambling, with "LoveGame" inspired by receiving sexual attention at a nightclub, and "Just Dance" as a joyous-themed song appealing to people going through tough times in their life.
 The term was once used again in a 2012 Pitchfork article highlighting various singers and producers who left or had been dropped from their record labels, deeming them as independent musicians who were set to enter the mainstream media.

 A precursor to the term in hip-hop was The Recession (2008), an album from rapper Jeezy that referenced the Great Recession in the United States.
 It became a political message in support for the 2008 presidential campaign for Barack Obama.